 When some building contractors were doing work on a domestic property, they noticed that the external walls were in a bad way – there was pollution on a large area of a brick facade, and another entire wall that had been painted many years ago.
 Both looked tatty, and they needed to be cleared up.

-They had called another company in to work on the facade, but they quickly ran into difficulties.
+They had called another company in to work on the façade cleaning, but they quickly ran into difficulties.
 They weren’t able to get an even finish as they removed the pollution, using their DOFF cleaning system.
 The builders were concerned with how it would end up looking, so decided that they needed some experts.

 They called Ideal Response.